syncfusion/ej2-javascript-docs/src/notifications/toast/config.md

 ## Progress bar

 By default, the [showProgressBar](../api/toast/#showprogressbar) is not enabled.
-If it is enabled, it can visually indicate how long to get toast expires.
+If it is enabled, it can visually indicate when will the toast gets expired.
 Based on the [timeOut](../api/toast/#timeout) property, progress bar will appear.

+### Progress bar direction

+By default, the [progressDirection](../api/toast/#progressDirection) is set to "Rtl" and it will appear from right to left direction.
+You can change the progressDirection to "Ltr" to make it appear from left to right direction.

 ## Newest on top